Data Privacy and Security Features

 Supplemental Data record removal

-Supplemental Data must be removed independently of profile data.
-Supplemental Data records can be removed using the API or manually using the UI.
+Supplemental Data can be removed independently of profile data using the API or manually using the UI.

 - Using the Oracle Responsys UI, you can purge all records in a Supplemental Data Table or delete the entire tables.
 Learn more about managing Supplemental Data Tables.